 Defeating Giant Movie Monsters Using Mathematical Modeling

-While watching your favorite creature feature, you can’t help thinking what would happen if giant monsters actually roamed the Earth?
+When watching your favorite creature feature, have you ever wondered what would happen if giant monsters actually roamed the Earth?
 To find out how we could best protect ourselves, a pair of mathematical biologists from Cardiff University and the University of Oxford used mathematical modeling to test common strategies used in films for eradicating these massive threats.
 By analyzing the simulations, they further determined which strategies work best for different regions.

 Applying Real-Life Ecology Problems to Monster Eradication